Arya Rajendran, 21, to be India’s Youngest Mayor from Thiruvananthapuram

 If approved, Arya, will become the youngest Mayor ever in the country.
 The state secretariat willmake the announcements on five of the total six corporations by Saturday,the sources said.

-Arya, a Bsc Maths second year student at the All Saints college here, had won from the Mudavanmughal ward of the city corporation, bagging 2,872 votes, 549 more than the rival Congress candidate.
+Arya, a BSC Maths second year student at the All Saints college here, had won from the Mudavanmughal ward of the city corporation, bagging 2,872 votes, 549 more than the rival Congress candidate.

 An activist of the Students Federation of India (SFI), she is also the state president of Balasangam, the children''s wing of the Left party.
 When contacted by the media about the recommendation, shesaid the party will take the right decision and that she had not been informed by anyone other than reporters.